Leslie G. London

 Rutgers School of Management and Labor Relations, Certification in Public Sector Labor Relations

 Rutgers University, B.A.

 Federal District Court for the Third Circuit

 American Bar Association

 Garden State Bar Association

-Leslie G. London joined the firm 1987 and has been involved in various aspects of General Counsel and Litigation.
+Leslie G. London joined the firm in 1987, and since that time has been involved in various aspects of general cousnel and litigation work for the firm.

 Prior to joining McManimon, Scotland & Baumann, LLC, Leslie served for three years as New Jersey Director of Constituent Services for U.S. Senator Frank R. Lautenberg, specializing in small business and government procurement issues.
 Before that, she worked for eight years in various New Jersey State government agencies including, the Election Law Enforcement Commission as an Election Finance Analyst; the New Jersey Division of Motor Vehicles Bureau of Agencies as Acting Bureau Chief of Agencies; the Department of the Public Advocate as a Field Representative and the New Jersey Office of Legislative Services, Division of Program Analysis as a Program Analyst.

 Leslie received her B.A. degree in Political Science from Rutgers University in 1977, her Certification (C.P.M.) as a Public Manager in 1984 from Rutgers University Graduate School of Management/N.J.
 Department of Civil Service and her J.D. from Seton Hall Law School in 1988.
 In June 2009, Leslie received Certification in Public Sector Labor Relations from the Rutgers School of Management and Labor Relations.
 She is a member of the New Jersey State Bar Association and the American Bar Association.
 Ms. London is a frequent speaker on public contract and procurement law matters, design-build construction and pay-to-play issues.